 We are part of the Y-Collective, a fund for projects related to Y.js (the technology we’re using for all the collaborative editing magic).
 That’s an OpenCollective, which allows you to send money through transfer, PayPal or credit card.
 Donations are tax deductible for US companies.

 I want consulting.
 What’s your rate?

-We don’t do any calls, consulting or personal support for tiptap.
-If you have an issue, a question, want to talk something through or anything else, please use GitHub issues to keep everything accessible for the whole community.
+If you have an issue, a question, want to talk something through or anything else, please use GitHub issues to keep everything accessible to the whole community.
 For everything else, reach out to firstname.lastname@example.org.
 We can take on a limited number of custom development and consulting contracts.

 Can we have a call?